 In any of these cases, the post-graduate year is a worthwhile option to consider.
 This “extra” year allows a student to mature socially and/or academically, provides another year of academic preparedness and time to enhance study skills and time management, and perhaps another year to strengthen the athletic ability to pursue a sport in college.
 These are all valid reasons for pursuing a post-graduate year.

 Many independent schools offer this option, usually to a group of 10-20 students who are essentially members of the senior class.
 As post-graduates, these students will have already earned a high school diploma so will be making academic choices that will enhance their profile for college by maybe filling in gaps on their transcript or taking some more advanced courses.
-Some schools will have one or two required courses for their post-graduates as well.
+Some schools will also have one or two required courses for their post-graduates.

 Also important is this: While your college list may not change considerably from doing a post-graduate year, you will change as a student.
-That is to say that you may be applying to some of the same schools you would have before, but you will be much better prepared to do the work when you get there.
+You may be applying to some of the same schools you would have before, but you will be much better prepared to do the work when you get there.